travis-ci/dpl/README.md

 ### Testing Dpl Branches or Forks on Travis CI

 It is possible to test a new deployment provider or new functionality of dpl on Travis CI.
-In order to do so, add proper configuraiton on the `edge` key to your `.travis.yml` like so:
+In order to do so, add proper configuration on the `edge` key to your `.travis.yml` like so:

 ```yaml